 Projects: Nash, Frensham Manor and Conholt.

-Molly McLean MRTPI, Senior Planner
+Molly McLean MRTPI, Associate

 • She thrives on working on diverse projects, from bustling new-build residential and major educational complexes to solar farms, replacement dwellings and heritage restorations.
 Her portfolio includes affordable housing, vibrant workspaces, lush green spaces, essential community hubs, and education institutions.
 She also spearheads our outsourced planning application contracts for local authorities across the UK.